Northeast High School

 |Students by Grade|

-- Northeast High School's student:teacher ratio of 20:1 has decreased from 27:1 over five school years.
+- The school's student:teacher ratio of 30:1 has increased from 28:1 over five school years.

 |Math Test Scores (% Proficient)|